CSi-Studio/AirdPro/README.md

 ## Software Description
 AirdPro is a software tool used for convert files from vendor format to Aird format.
 By using library from ProteoWizard MSConvert.
 AirdPro can convert all the vendor format that MSConvert supports to Aird format.
-Propro team only test the Wiff and Raw formats.

 You can download the AirdPro under the root package.
 After downloading the AirdPro zip package.
 Unzip the package file.
-Double clicking the AirdPro.exe to run the software.
+Double-click the AirdPro.exe to run the software.

-Make sure that your operation system is Windows 7 , Windows10 or above with the .NET framework 4.7.2
+Make sure that your operating system is Windows 7 or above with the .NET framework 4.7.2